Car in Denmark

 The two main purposes of vehicle inspection are to check:

-• Environmental factors, such as emissions of exhaust smoke, carbon monoxide and noise.
+- Environmental factors, such as emissions of exhaust, carbon monoxide and noise.

-How often your vehicle will require inspection depends on the type of vehicle you have.
-For example, an ordinary passenger car must undergo a periodic inspection four years after it has first been registered, and every two years thereafter.
+How often your vehicle will require inspection will depend on the type of vehicle you have.
+An ordinary passenger car must for example undergo a periodic inspection four years after it has first been registered, and every two years thereafter.

 The Danish Road Traffic Authority will send you a summons for a periodic inspection eight weeks before the inspection deadline.
-Once you have received a summons for a car inspection, you must contact an inspection company to carry out the inspection.
+Once you have received a summons for a car inspection, you must contact an approved certification company yourself to carry out the inspection.

 You must have a valid driving licence to drive a car, lorry, bus, moped or motorcycle in Denmark.
-You also need a driving licence to drive with a large trailer.
-If you are 15-17 years of age, you must have a driving licence to drive a small moped.
+You also need a special driving licence to drive with a large trailer.
+If you are 15, 16 or 17 years of age, you must have a driving licence to drive a small moped.

-You can read about which driving licences are valid in Denmark, how you can obtain and renew a driving licence in Denmark, and how you can exchange a foreign driving licence for a Danish one, on the Info Norden page about driving licences in Denmark.
+You can read about which driving licences are valid in Denmark, how you can obtain and renew a driving licence in Denmark, and how you can exchange a foreign driving licence for a Danish one, on the Info Norden page ‘Driving licence in Denmark’.

 Traffic regulations